 Aryzta A.G. has found value in the program as well.

-“I can’t emphasize enough the awareness by bakery team members,” said Barry Edwards, vice-president of corporate responsibility and sustainability for Aryzta.
+“I can’t emphasize enough the awareness by bakery team members,” said Barry Edwards, vice-president of corporate responsibility and sustainability at Aryzta.
 “Everybody understands the value and the reason of why we want to reduce our use of natural resources and reduce our use of energy over time.
 There are a lot of opportunities to share metrics, share goals, ask for ideas.”

 Several of the baking executives mentioned managing compressed air as one way to reduce energy costs.
 Noticing air leaks is key, Ms. Marsh said.

 “It’s not just an engineer’s job,” she said.
 “It’s everyone’s job to find an air leak.”

 Mr. Edwards brought up following schedules for starting up equipment and shutting it down.

 “If you’ve got equipment running, and you’re not baking anything, it’s a waste of energy,” Mr. Barry said.